Memory from coupled instabilities in unfolded crumpled sheets

 Next, we correlate the global response to local transformations in the sheets' geometry.
-We find that each force jump in the response corresponds to the snapping of a localized bistable degree of freedom (Hysteron).
-The global mechanical response arises from the collective dynamics of many such instabilities.
-These are coupled to each other, and encode the observed memories in their collective states and transitions.
-Simulations of a network of interacting hysterons reproduce the observed behaviors.
-Altogether, our picture forms a basis for studying the complex mechanics of coupled bistable elements \citep{mungan2019networks,lindeman2021multiple,bense2021complex}.
+We find that each force jump in the response corresponds to the snapping of a localized bistable degree of freedom - a \textit{Hysteron}.
+Each hysteron forms a two state hysteresis loop, and can be seen as a mechanical "bit".
+We measure both positive (ferromagnetic) and negative (anti-ferromagnetic) interactions between neighboring hysterons.
+Altogether, many such hysterons comprise the global mechanical response.
+Their collective states and transitions constitute the observed memory effects.
+Simulations of a network of interacting hysterons reproduce the observed behaviors, and highlight the inherent frustration.
+Our picture forms a basis for studying the mechanics of spatially coupled bistable elements \cite{lindeman2021multiple,bense2021complex,van2021profusion,keim2021multiperiodic}.